SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: revert the cursor to an earlier point in the document.
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - erase: boolean indicating whether reverted items should be erased (as a boolean).
   - index: index of the item before which the cursor should be revered (one-past-the-end index allowed) (as an integer).
 - Response payload: a `null` value.
+- Error payload: a `null` value.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.

 ### `run_command`

 - Description: process a command at the cursor without inserting it in the document.
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - text: text of the command to insert (as a string).
 - Response payload: an instance of the `CommandData` object.
 - Error payload: a `null` value.